mui/material-ui/packages/pigment-react/README.md

 Some tokens, especially color-related tokens, can have different values for different scenarios.
 For example in a daylight condition, the background color might be white, but in a dark condition, it might be black.

-The `extendTheme` utility lets you define theme with a special `colorSchemes` key:
+The `extendTheme` utility lets you define a theme with a special `colorSchemes` key:

 ```jsx
 extendTheme({